Projection-welding:

 As projections concentrate heat where needed, this type of resistance welding results suitable to a larger variety of joints than normally considered.

-Also the thickness ratio can be made more favorable than for the case where projections are not used, because raised protrusions of proper dimensions can be made on metal elements which would have been too thick for regular spot welding.
-Projections can be located more accurately in place and the final products results more satisfactory.
+Raised protrusions of proper dimensions can be formed on metal elements which would have been too thick for regular spot welding.

 Limitations